Concrete and Gold: Composition and themes

 The band describe the album's sound as where "hard rock extremes and pop sensibilities collide", comparing it conceptually to being "Motorhead's version of Sgt.
 Pepper" or "Slayer making Pet Sounds".
 Explaining further, the album's sound was described as combining heavy guitar riffs with "lush harmonic complexities".
 Hawkins added that in contrast to their mindset in the previous albums going to "let's make a good rock n' roll record", Concrete and Gold was "the weird record."
 Grohl described the title track, which features the vocals of Shawn Stockman from Boyz II Men, as sounding like "Black Sabbath and Pink Floyd" and explaining that they "built a choir" out of Stockman's vocal takes, overdubbing them so it sounds "like 40 vocals stacked".
 Hawkins described the album as their "most psychedelic" and "weirdest" sounding.
-Writers described the album's overall sound as hard rock and progressive rock.
+Critics have also described the album as hard rock progressive rock or post-grunge.

 Lyrically, the album is based around Grohl's thoughts about the future of the United States – "politically, personally, as a father, an American and a musician".
 While the lyrics were written to vent Grohl's political frustrations, the album lyrics themselves are not overtly-political.
 Grohl also stated an overall theme of the album was “hope and desperation”.
 "The Sky Is a Neighborhood" and "T-Shirt" represent a more bleak worldview by Grohl's, the two songs showing his concern for the future of humanity, and desire for escapism, respectively.
 The election and presidency of Donald Trump was cited as a huge influence of Grohl's negativity, with Grohl stating: